 If you are going to be a high volume user then Shopify will charge you 0.5% for using an external payment gateway and I'm sure I'm not the only one wondering why they insist on such a policy instead of rolling it all up in the monthly figure and spreading the cost evenly across the whole user base.
 If you do £1 Million in sales, then that's an extra £5,000 in costs.

 Be aware of how the BigCommerce pricing structure works because if you are a high volume low price point operator then you will quickly be pushed on to the BigCommerce plus plan and the cost will mount up significantly for you.
-Make sure you read the details regarding the price break points.
+Make sure you read the details regarding the price breakpoints.

 Themes And Templates

-BigCommerce recently launched a whole new slew of mobile friendly templates which has eliminated one of the big reasons why they have not been as successful as they might have been over the past few years.
+BigCommerce recently launched a whole new slew of mobile-friendly templates which has eliminated one of the big reasons why they have not been as successful as they might have been over the past few years.
 These new templates are cutting edge and look the part, but they still need to work on providing a more rounded portfolio.
 The paid for themes average between $145-$190 to purchase.

 By contrast, the Shopify theme store is overflowing with great looking designs and their commitment to only accepting the best designs from their pool of talent mean that the standard is very high.

 The big difference between the two platforms lies in the ease of customisation.
-Shopify has a built-in editor that can make most if not all of the changes you need and so it is better suited to an organisation that does not want or does not need a team of developers to code for it.
+Shopify has a built-in editor that can make most if not all of the changes you need and so it is better suited to an organisation that does not want or does not require a team of developers to code for it.
 BigCommerce can be customised more extensively, but you'll need some coder expertise to be able to do it.

-I should also mention that while Shopify doesn't need a developer to make something that will pass muster at the checkout it's use of the REST API means that making development changes is far easier than BigCommerce for an experienced coder.
+I should also mention that while Shopify doesn't need a developer to make something that will pass muster at the store checkout it's use of the REST API means that making development changes is far easier than BigCommerce for an experienced coder.

 Products And Categories